sajagana/WIKI_page_test_repo/CCNA Exam Qus-Final.md

 * **wireless access points (Ans)**
 --------
-Which of the following network devices defines a broadcast domain and a collision domain on every one of its ports?
+Which of the following **network devices defines a broadcast domain and a collision domain on every one of its ports**?

 * bridge